The General Assembly (GA) Housing Reservation System will open on March 3, 2014.

 By using the General Assembly Housing Reservation System, attendees earn meeting space for the Unitarian Universalist Association (UUA) at the hotels and the convention center.
 Additionally, the UUA is able to negotiate on behalf of our block of attendees for sustainability and accessibilities requirements.
 We are also able to assist attendees booking rooms within our block with housing issues they may encounter during General Assembly.

-First Unitarian Church, Thomas Jefferson Unitarian Church, and Clifton Universalist Unitarian Church are coordinating economical home hospitality for the 2013 GA.
-Although our offerings are not professional bed-and-breakfast facilities, we welcome you into our homes to enjoy a friendly environment and meet fellow Unitarian Universalists (UUs).
-Proceeds collected from your stay will benefit the host’s congregation.
+Although offerings are not professional bed-and-breakfast facilities, travelers will be welcomed into homes to enjoy a friendly environment and meet fellow Unitarian Universalists (UUs).
+Proceeds collected will benefit the host’s congregation.

 The UUA-GA email list is a non-official electronic bulletin board for members of the GA community (for UUs to share GA-related information, questions and discussion, as well as look for roommates, rides etc.).